Anthony Lester, Baron Lester of Herne Hill: Peerage

 Lester's peerage was announced on 13 August 1993.
 He was raised to the peerage as Baron Lester of Herne Hill, of Herne Hill in the London Borough of Southwark, on 13 October 1993.
 He sat in the Lords as a Liberal Democrat until February 2018, when an allegation of sexual misconduct was made.

 On 12 November 2018, the House of Lords Committee for Privileges and Conduct made a recommendation that he be suspended from the House of Lords until June 2022 as a result of a complaint of sexual harassment from Jasvinder Sanghera.
 On 15 November 2018, by a vote of 101–78, the House of Lords referred the matter back to the Committee for Privileges and Conduct on the ground that the Commissioner for Standards had failed to act in accordance with the principles of natural justice and fairness.
 After the matter was remitted to the committee, the Senior Deputy Speaker (the Chairman of the committee) expressed his disappointment at the decision of the House, saying that the Commissioner had "followed the processes as agreed by the House and that have not been questioned before today."
 The report of the Commissioner for Standards had responded to various criticisms of the fairness of the process.

 Lester resigned from the House of Lords on 12 December 2018.
 He said that he lacked the strength or health to continue, after the Committee disagreed with the House's conclusion regarding the fairness of the process and renewed the recommendation of his suspension until June 2022.
 Notwithstanding his retirement, the House subsequently confirmed the committee's recommendation.

 In April 2019, he joined The Independent Group.

 Honours

 Lester was elected an international member of the American Philosophical Society in 2003.

+Collections

+University College London holds Lester's archive, which was donated to the institution by his daughter Maya.
+The collection contains correspondence, written answers from the House of Lords from questions put to them by Lester, and writings.